12 Crypto Leverage Trading Strategies to Control Exposure

 It usually boils down to greed, another emotion that destroys trading just as much as fear.

-First of all, your need to make sure that your take profit order is valid and this is done by measuring your stop-loss level and multiplying it by three.
+First, making sure that your take profit order is valid and this is done by measuring your stop-loss level and multiplying it by three.

 This will give you a risk-reward ratio of 1:3.